-Suppliers that have a direct contractual relationship with Belron® International are classed as Tier 1 suppliers.
-Our Tier 1 supply base covers 131 production sites globally, which has increased from 120 in 2021.
-This tier 1 supply base consists of primarily, relationships with a small number of long-term commercial partners.
+Suppliers that have a direct contractual relationship with Belron International are classed as Tier 1 suppliers.
+Our Tier 1 supply base now incorporates 140 production sites globally, which is an increase of nine sites in the past reporting year.
+This Tier 1 supply base is based primarily on relationships with a small number of long-term commercial partners.
 In general, these are leading, multinational companies with global footprints, together with some smaller specialist suppliers.
 Upstream suppliers of raw materials (and parts or components thereof) as well as other goods and services procured without a direct relationship, for example, via an agent or other commercial partners, are classed as suppliers in Tier 2 or beyond.

 Our Sustainable Procurement programme

-Belron® International has a Supplier Code of Conduct (the ‘Supplier Code’) which applies to all suppliers of Belron® International and includes the high standards and expectations that they must all meet to both become and remain an approved supplier.
-The Supplier Code is available via the Belron website and has been communicated to all Belron® International Tier 1 suppliers.
-Compliance of suppliers with the expectations set out in the Supplier Code and their performance against sustainability targets, are all critical requirements of doing ongoing business with us.
+Belron International has a Supplier Code of Conduct (the ‘Supplier Code’) which applies to all suppliers of Belron International and includes the high standards and expectations that they must all meet to both become and remain an approved supplier.
+The Supplier Code is available via the Belron website and has been communicated to all Belron International Tier 1 suppliers.
+Suppliers’ compliance with the expectations set out in the Supplier Code and their performance against sustainability targets, are all critical requirements of conducting business with us.

 Suppliers must never use or support practices that inhibit the development of children and must not employ anyone under the age of 16 years or, where it is higher, the mandatory national school leaving age.
 Children and young persons under 18 shall not be employed at night or in hazardous conditions.